-The energy market crisis was triggered by a record increase of the UK’s wholesale energy costs.
-It is now all over the news and new information is announced everyday in the news.
+The energy market crisis was triggered by a record increase in the UK’s wholesale energy costs.
+It is now all over the news and new information is announced every day in the news.
 We know how scary and overwhelming it must be for customers to keep up with it all and we want to help you weather the storm.
-In this article we have consolidated all important and updated information about the crisis, the effects of it and what you as a customer need to know and do about it.
+In this article, we have consolidated all crucial and up to date information about the crisis, the effects of it and what you as a customer need to know and do about it.

 How to stay clear of the explosion of energy bills?

 The main reason for this crisis is simple: Wholesale gas prices have spiked across Europe with the U.K. being hit particularly hard.
 Indeed since January, trading prices have risen more than 250%, 70% since August alone, with two clear victims of the situation:

 - First energy suppliers that caught between this surge in energy price wholesale market and the default tariff cap.
 Meaning suppliers are now paying the difference between the Cap and the real market prices with loses that only big players could weather.

 - The customers: that are seeing, and will most likely keep on seeing, a significant increase in their energy rates and therefore bills.

 In this article, we will inform you on things you can do to prevent this crisis to hit your finances too hard and to avoid any disruption in your daily lives.